Kandi Burruss Lesbian Sex Rumors: Her Salacious Details About Porsha Williams

 “I’ve said on Housewives before, I have said on Kandi Koated Nights before, yes I’ve had a girl experience.
 It’s not a secret, but I’m very happily married with my husband and I am not a lesbian waiting to come out of the closet,” Kandi Burruss explains to Bravo about the rumors, sharing that she never lied about having a sexual encounter with a woman, adding that Porsha was just mad at her for saying something else on the show.

 Burruss never revealed what Porsha was mad about, but Kandi believes that Williams was mad at her for something she said.
-And rather than explore what that could be, Kandi decides to take a defensive stance, sharing that she thinks the rumors are pointless.
-During Sunday’s episode of The Real Housewives of Atlanta, Kandi had to address the lesbian rumors and she revealed that she had been with a woman, but she hadn’t gone any further than Porsha Williams had gone with a woman.
+And rather than exploring what that could be, Kandi decides to take a defensive stance, sharing that she thinks the rumors are pointless.
+During Sunday’s episode of The Real Housewives of Atlanta, Kandi had to address the lesbian rumors, and she revealed that she had been with a woman, but she hadn’t gone any further than Porsha Williams had gone with a woman.

 “So I guess she shaded me about that and her shade was saying that I was quote unquote ‘lesbian waiting to come out of the closet.’
 Now when I found out she said this, of course, I was looking at her like, “Oh no you didn’t say that!’
 You know, ’cause I’m like, ‘Girl, you like to hookup with girls, so why would you say that as if that were shade?'”
 Kandi Burruss explains to Bravo about the lesbian rumors, sharing that Porsha is the last person who should be spreading these rumors.